weeryan17/Wee-Utilities/README.md

-# Wee-Utilities
+# Discord Groups
-This is a collection of all my plugins in my new linked system.
-You can make issuse about all of my linked plugins
+This is a sprate branch for discord groups so it's better for cloning.
+This branch will only be updated when I feal things are in a stable posision.